mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_resource_policy/README.md

 This example creates three different resource policies in an organization.

 **NOTE**: Resource Policies are currently in Private Preview.
 To use this feature, you must take the following actions:
-1. Enable the `Atlas Resource Policies` Beta Feature in your organization (contact [MongoDB Support](https://www.mongodb.com/services/support)).
+1. Enable the `Atlas Resource Policies` Preview Feature in your organization (contact [MongoDB Support](https://www.mongodb.com/services/support)).
 2. Enable the [Preview Features](../../README.md#preview-features) when running `terraform` commands.